canonical/data-science-stack/docs/index.rst

 Project and community
 ---------------------

-Charmed MLflow is an open-source project that values its community.
+Data Science Stack is an open-source project that values its community.
 We warmly welcome contributions, suggestions, fixes, and constructive feedback from everyone.

 * `Code of conduct`_
 * `Contribute`_